-(16) Download/update the weather button - Forces TLAR to KMYL update the weather using the NOAA aviation weather LIFR server.
-It displays flight category, distance in miles from the selected elevation nautical source 0 NM (aircraft or landing zone) to the weather reporting 0 min station, the time in minutes since the weather was last 15:11Z downloaded, and the Zulu time of the actual observation.
+(16) Download/update the weather button - Forces TLAR to update the weather using the NOAA aviation weather server.
+It displays flight category, distance in nautical miles from the selected elevation source (aircraft or landing zone) to the weather reporting station, the time in minutes since the weather was last downloaded, and the Zulu time of the actual observation.